top of page

 Unilever is a member of the Business Coalition for a Global Plastics Treaty, which was convened by the Ellen MacArthur Foundation (EMF) and the World Wildlife Fund (WWF) after UNEA to bring together businesses from different sectors, NGOs and other organisations across the plastics value chain to support the development of an ambitious and effective treaty.

-The Business Coalition’s vision is a circular economy in which plastic never becomes waste or pollution, and the value of products and materials is retained in the economy.
-The belief is that a comprehensive circular economy approach can address the root causes of plastic pollution and contribute to the global efforts to combat the climate and biodiversity crisis, while delivering economic, environmental and social benefits.
+The Business Coalition’s vision is a circular economy in which plastic never becomes waste or pollution and retains the value of products and materials.
+It believes that a comprehensive circular economy approach can address the root causes of plastic pollution and contribute to global efforts to combat the climate and biodiversity crisis while delivering economic, environmental, and social benefits.

-More than 100 organisations have now joined the Business Coalition, from brand owners like Unilever through to retailers, financial institutions, packaging producers and waste management companies.
+More than 100 organisations have joined the Business Coalition, from brand owners like Unilever to retailers, financial institutions, packaging producers, and waste management companies.
 As the treaty negotiations continue, we hope to recruit even more organisations, uniting industry under a common purpose.

 Comments